2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 ### Address reuse

-This is one of the best-known heuristics among bitcoiners.
+This is one of the most well-known heuristics among Bitcoiners.
 Address reuse enables the establishment of a link between different transactions and UTXOs.
 It occurs when a Bitcoin receiving address is used several times.

 Thus, it is possible to exploit address reuse within the same transaction as an internal heuristic to identify the change (as we saw in the previous chapter).
 However, address reuse can also be used as an external heuristic to identify the uniqueness of an entity behind multiple transactions.